thradams/cake/removing_phase_2.md

 C
 ```

-After this change, A will expand to B C instead of BC.
+After this change, A will expand to `B C` instead of `BC`.
 While intentional examples like this may not be common, it's important to ensure code safety.
 To address this potential problem, we recommend implementing an error mechanism that detects when the line continuation splits two tokens that, when combined, would result in an identifier.
 In such cases, the programmer would be required to refactor the code and choose one of the following options:

 ```c
 #define A BC